Pemmican War: Selkirk raises an army

 In 1815, Selkirk was in Montreal raising men to defend his colony.
-He first petitioned the British government for regular infantry.
+He first petitioned the British government for a force of regular troops.
 In March, Lord Bathurst instructed the governor of Canada to "give such protection to the settlers on Red River as could be afforded without detriment to his Majesty's services in other quarters."
 However, British commanders were reluctant to send troops to Red River because of the difficulty in transporting them such long distances.
 Selkirk pointed out that the Nor'Westers annually sent large quantities of bulky goods hundreds of miles beyond the Red River.

-Selkirk was eventually granted a sergeant's detachment of the 37th Regiment consisting of around 14 men commanded by Sergeant Pugh, not as an official military representative but to act as Selkirk's personal guard.
-Selkirk next turned to the HBC.
-The HBC was allowed to raise armed forces for their protection under a clause in their charter.
+He was eventually granted a detachment of the British Army's 37th Regiment of Foot consisting of approximately 14 soldiers under a Sergeant Pugh, not as an official military representative but to act as Selkirk's personal guard.
+Selkirk next turned to the HBC, which was allowed to raise armed forces for their protection under a clause in their charter.
 It stated:

-Selkirk wrote to the King's Attorney and Solicitor General informing them of his intentions to raise an army per the HBC charter and requested their approval, but no response was made.
-Thus, Selkirk raised a force consisting of 180 Hudson's Bay Company employees and around 150 soldiers recently discharged from the De Meuron and De Watteville regiments.
-De Meuron's and De Watteville's were two Swiss regiments on the English establishment of the regular army and veterans of the Napoleonic Wars.
-These men, though no longer enlisted soldiers, still retained their military uniforms which consisted of light blue faced red coats, trousers and black felt shakos.
+Selkirk wrote to the King's Attorney and Solicitor General informing them of his intentions to raise a private army per the HBC charter and requested their approval, but no response was made.
+He proceeded to raise a force consisting of 180 HBC employees and roughly 150 soldiers recently discharged from the Regiment de Meuron and De Watteville's Regiment.
+Both regiments were Swiss line infantry units of the British Army which had served in the French Revolutionary and Napoleonic Wars.
+The Swiss contingent of Selkirk's force, though no longer active soldiers, retained their military uniforms, which consisted of red coats with light blue facing, white trousers and black felt shakos.
 Selkirk provided them with muskets, bayonets and cartridge pouches and paid them out of his own pocket.